DOI10.47051/UFTZ2364

 Etymology: The name Coniophanes comes from the Greek konios (=dust) and phanion (=dim),19 and probably refers to the light spots along the belly of some members of the genus.
 The specific epithet fissidens comes from the Latin fissure (=cleft) and dens (=tooth).19 This refers to the grooved rear fangs.

-See it in the wild: Brown Spotbelly Snakes may be encountered at rate of about once a month in forested areas throughout their distribution in Ecuador.
+See it in the wild: Brown Spotbelly Snakes may be encountered at a rate of about once a month in forested areas throughout their distribution in Ecuador.
 They are abundant in Bosque Protector La Perla and around the city Santo Domingo.
 The snakes may be seen as they cross forest trails during sunny mornings.

 Special thanks to Joseph Mendelson for symbolically adopting the Brown Spotbelly Snake and helping bring the Reptiles of Ecuador book project to life.